DBO-DKFZ/slide_tools/README.md

 Installation
 ------------

-1) Make sure your current environment fulfills the requirements: `pip install -r requirements.txt`
-2) Install the package in editable mode in your environment: `pip install -e .`
+Install the package in editable mode in your environment: `pip install -e .`

 How to contribute